oinouejp/Excel-WBS-Master/README.md

 # 1. Introduction

 Thank you very much for finding Excel WBS Master.
-This tool is designed to support efficient schedule management for projects that use Excel.
+This program is a tool designed to manage schedules for various projects using Microsoft Excel.

 # 2. About the Software

 This Software is shareware.
-If you do not obtain a license key, the trial period is limited to 14 days since first file save.
+If a license key is not obtained, the trial period is 14 days from the date you first save the Excel file.

 # 3. Features

-- You can create WBS and schedules simply by entering tasks and durations.
-  WBS is not only for planning.
-By entering progress periodically, latest status can be clearly checked.
-- Gantt charts can be shown automatically based on the entered task data.
+At-a-glance Status:
+Plans and actual progress are clearly visible.
+By entering progress as it happens, the latest status is displayed in an easy-to-understand format.

+Automatic Gantt Chart:
+Simply enter dates to display planned and actual schedules as a Gantt chart on the same row.

+Task Dependencies:
-- Relationship between tasks can be shown by arrow line in the Gantt chart.
+Task relationships can be visualized using arrows within the Gantt chart.

-- Gridline for tasks is automatically drawn.
-- Gantt charts are drawn by the conditional formatting function provieded by Excel.
-Comments can be set freely in the Gantt chart area.
-- In addition to daily display in Gantt chart area, weekly display and long term display is supported in addition.
+Auto-Drawing Borders:
+Borders in the task information area are automatically drawn based on data in the preceding and succeeding rows.

+Flexible Comments:
+Since the Gantt chart is drawn using cell formatting, you can freely enter comments or other data into the cells within the chart.

+Long-term Perspectives:
+Multiple Gantt chart display functions are available to help grasp project status from a long-term perspective, such as monthly views.

+EVM Charts:
-- EVM (Earned Value Management) charts and graphs can be generated.
+Capability to generate EVM (Earned Value Management) charts and graphs.

-- For the description in Excel sheets, 10 languages are supported.
-For month, weekday and calender, the other languages are supported.
-- Language can be changed at any time.
-All input data is preserved.
+Standard Excel Operations:
+No special interface is required; task information can be entered using standard Excel operations.

+Multi-language Support:
+The display language supports 10 languages, including Japanese and English.
+The calendar and day/month displays in the Gantt chart support even more languages.

+Instant Language Switching:
+When the language is changed, the screen display updates instantly while preserving all input data.

 # 4. Operating Environment